Joseph Frye

-Joseph Frye (March 19, 1712 – July 25, 1794) was a renowned military leader from colonial Maine (then a part of Massachusetts).
+Joseph Frye (March 19, 1712 – July 25, 1794) was a military leader from colonial Massachusetts.

 Life

 Born in Andover, Massachusetts, he obtained the rank of general in the Massachusetts militia after serving in King George's War and the French and Indian War.

 During the latter conflict, under the command of Edward Winslow, Frye helped build Fort Halifax in present-day Maine and then participated in the Battle of Fort Beauséjour and the Battle of Petitcodiac.
+He reported to have barely escaped with his life from a French-allied Native massacre of British forces after having surrendered Fort William Henry.
 He was commander at Fort Gaspareaux.

 He was present on Lake George in August 1757 at the Siege of Fort William Henry.
 Then he returned to Nova Scotia and took command of Fort Cumberland.
 He served in the 2nd General Assembly of Nova Scotia in 1759–1760, representing Cumberland Township.

 For services during that conflict, the Massachusetts General Court in 1762 granted him a township on the Saco River which had once been the Sokokis Abenaki village of Pequawket.
 In 1777, the plantation was incorporated as Fryeburg, Maine, named in his honor.

 Frye is best known for the role he played expanding the colonial frontier into lands formerly held by both the French and Abenakis.
 He is regarded as the successor of John Lovewell, and also an enemy of Molly Ockett, leader and sage among dispossessed Algonquian peoples.

 Frye served in the early stages of the American Revolutionary War, first as a major general of Massachusetts militia, and then briefly as a brigadier general in the Continental Army.
 He resigned on 23 April 1776, because his age made him ill-suited for active duty.